k4y3ff/dynamite/README.md

 # Fault tolerance goals
 - When a server is killed (or removed from the network), its KVPs should be inaccessible, and any KVPs hashed to that server's section of the ring should be sent to another server.
 When the server comes back online (or disconnects from the network), keys hashed to the "backup" server should be migrated accordingly.
 	- If I go the server-killing route (vs. removing servers from the network), I need to make the datastore persistent.

+## By the Way
+- Everything is strings, all of the time, always... for now.
+The input?
+Strings.
+The keys?
+Strings.
+The values?
+Strings. *Literally everything is a string.* I'll generalize later.